-- 1. During the fall 2019 term, two sections of FRE 1121 were offered.
-The assessment was recorded in both, however, in one section results were shuffled, so no data could be utilized.
-The data collection accounts for 14 artifacts, or 67% of the population. - 2.
-In a study of Learning Outcome (LO) achievement, results exhibit mean scores across the four LOs ranging from 2.7 to 2.9.
+- 1. During the Spring 2020 term, four sections of FRE 1121 were offered.
+The assessment was recorded in three sections, however, in one section results and scoring did not match that expected from the assessment plan, so no data could be utilized.
+The data collection accounts for 17 artifacts, or 32% of the population. - In a study of Learning Outcome (LO) achievement, exhibit mean scores across the five LOs ranging from 2.1 to 2.5.
 It is important to note that each LOs in this study are arranged in order of advancement for the course.
-LO 1 is encountered early in the term with each LO encountered sequentially to LO 4, which is studied near the term's end. - 3.
-There was no dual enrollment (concurrent) section run during fall 2019, so no comparison study between dual enrollment and traditional courses could be completed. - 4.
-While both an online and a traditional section were offered, data could not be utilized from the traditional section due to data recording issues.
+LO 1 is encountered early in the term with each LO encountered sequentially to LO 5, which is studied near the term's end. - 3.
+There was no dual enrollment (concurrent) section run during spring 2020, so no comparison study between dual enrollment and traditional courses could be completed. - 4.
+While both an online and a traditional section were offered, data could not be utilized from the online section due to the data not matching the expected for the assessment.
 As a result, no comparison analysis between the two could be completed. - 5.
-While courses were offered at three locations, the third, the Collier Campus, is comprised by only eight artifacts.
+While courses were offered at three locations, the third, the Collier Campus, is comprised by only three artifacts.
 As a result, any meaningful comparison is best left with the online-to-traditional comparison. - 6.
 In a study of achievement based on disposition survey question response, results yield a clearer sense of just how many students self-report a strong understanding of the topic and yet do not appear to be capable of demonstrating it.
-Because most students scored a perfect 12/12, it is unclear if any correlation exists. - 7.
+There appears to be the beginnings of a trend of confidence with achievement, although sample size is limited (n=17). - 7.
 Fall 2019 is the first data collection of this assessment.
 A longitudinal study will begin following data collection of fall 2020 data.